How to Vet a New Marketing Channel in 3 Days or Less - IM-News

 Selecting a new marketing channel is a tall order.

-It’s important that you take some time to validate a potential channel before you focus on it.
+It’s important you take some time to validate a potential channel before you focus on it.

 It also requires cash.

-It means that you’d want to see a solid return on both your time and money investment.
+It means you’d want to see a solid return on both your time and money investment.

 The surest way to secure an attractive ROI is to vet potential marketing channels first.